 2. Don’t forget to answer.
 When your buddy gives you the “OK” signal, reply with “OK” (or tell them if something’s wrong).

 3. Do make them as clear as possible.
-Hold your hands away from your body, signal slowly, and use exaggerated gestures.
+Hold your hands away from your body, then signal slowly and use exaggerated gestures.

 4. Do illuminate your underwater hand signals with a dive light during night dives so your buddy can see them.